Awaiting image

 My role is to ensure the welfare and safety of all children who attend Knighton Mead Primary Academy.
 At Knighton Mead, we believe that pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any pupil in distress and are confident about applying our safeguarding processes to avert and alleviate any such problems.
 Through regular training, all staff are equipped with the necessary skills and knowledge to safeguard pupils from all forms of abuse.

-It is my role to support the Safeguarding Lead, Miss Slinger, in ensuring the welfare and safety of all children who attend Knighton Mead Primary Academy.
 As Curriculum Lead, I ensure that we have a broad and balance curriculum which provides children with the opportunity to develop their knowledge and understanding of a wide range of concepts in a range of subjects.
 Children at Knighton Mead are taught about staying safe online and in the real world, how to keep their bodies and minds healthy and what to do if they have questions or are unsure about something.

 Through our bespoke PSHCE curriculum we provide children with experiences and exposure to a wide range of social issues, cultures and beliefs.
 We use Oracy tools such as Votes for Schools and Voice 21 to ensure that all children are able to articulate their feelings, beliefs, opinions and concerns.
 We also ensure that pupil voice is well represented across the academy through our Primary Leadership Team.

+If you are ever concerned about the safety or well‐being of someone at our academy, please talk to myself or one of my deputy safeguarding leads immediately.
+The Deputy Safeguarding leads in the school are Sarah Lambert, Fehmida Nurgat and Bina Chudasama.
 If you ever have any questions or concerns about the curriculum, please come and speak to me.
 You can make an appointment with the school office or speak to me on the gate at the beginning or end of the day.